routegy/routegy-docs/app/docs/reference/groups.md

 # Groups

-A group allows for organization of [apps](/reference/apps) in a tree hierarchy.
+A group allows for organization of [apps](/reference/apps) in a tree-like hierarchy.
 Groups can represent physical spaces, virtual spaces, objects, etc. They are structured in a tree hierarchy so you can describe more complex structures with them.

 An example of a hierarchy of groups could be: